The Church Where I Belong

 When I started robing and singing in the pews on Sundays in December 2007, some choristers were quick to encourage me to play the organ.
 I did accompany the choir on the organ during several Sunday services in 2008 - an experience that deepened my love for hymns.
 And I am sure I would have played more hymns had I had a piano keyboard on which to practise the hymns in the comfort of my room.

 As the year 2008 wore on, I appeared to be on the right track to becoming one of the cathedral's organists after my name started appearing on an organists' roster.
 What's more, I was given a key to the cathedral's majestic organ by a church cleaner named Mutua.
-I vividly recall Mutua advising me to work hard as an organist while he handed me the key, citing that the cathedral's organists are very much respected.
+While Mutua was handing me the key to the organ, he advised me to work hard as an organist, citing that the cathedral's organists are very much respected.

 But guess what!
 Come August 2008 after I went astray at the university in JKUAT, I lost interest in attending church at All Saints' Cathedral.
 A few choristers tried reaching me via phone to find out what was happening to me.
 When I informed them that I had been taken ill, they were sympathetic with me.
 But I did not disclose to them what exactly had happened to me.